nebipeker/Go-api-crud/README.md

 ## Getting Started

-To run this API and test its functionality, follow these steps:
+To run this API and test its functionality using Docker and Docker Compose, follow these steps:

 1. **Clone the Repository**:
    ```